How the Damage to Your Vehicle Portion of Your Property Damage Claim Could Be Paid After Your Car Crash

 Even if your car is repaired perfectly, it will be worth less than if it was not involved in an accident.
 You have a right to be compensated for this reduction in value, and this is known as a Diminished Value Claim.
 This is a payment you would receive in addition to the car repair costs.
 Not everyone is entitled to this type of payment.
 In general, your vehicle must meet these requirements:

 - Your vehicle must have been worth at least $5,000 before your crash.

 - Your vehicle must have needed repairs costing at least $1,500.

 - Your vehicle must have been no more than eight years old at the time of the accident.

 - Your vehicle must not have a salvage title, and it can never have been declared a total loss.

 - You must still be within the statute of limitations to pursue your claim.

 Property damage claims can be confusing and difficult to settle for what you really deserve.
-Unlike some other law firms, Brauns Law handles property damage claims for our clients who are involved in car accidents.
+Unlike some other law firms, Brauns Law, PC handles property damage claims for our clients who are involved in car accidents.
 If you have questions about your property damage claim or need help negotiating your settlement, call us to schedule your free consultation.